chrisfosterelli/chrisfosterelli.github.io/_posts/2019-07-10-developers-dont-understand-cors.md

 secure to non-secure origins which could explain the motivation behind this approach.
 However, Firefox supports this when the origin is localhost.
 Further, native apps can generate a unique self-signed certificate and install it.
-Alternatively they could have just built a [browser extension with native messaging].
+Alternatively, they could have just built a [browser extension with native messaging].
 In any possible case, this is not a valid reason to forget to filter origins.